HowardWei123/Portfolio/README.md

 # Portfolio

-Created using React and Tailwind.
+Created using Nextjs, React and Tailwind.